hardwario/lora-modem/README.md

 ```sh
 make release
 ```
 If you wish to build a development version with logging and debugging enabled, run `make debug` instead.
-Running `make` without any arguments builds the development version by default. *Please note that development builds have higher [idle power consumption](https://github.com/hardwario/lora-modem-abz/wiki/Power-Consumption) than release builds.*
+Running `make` without any arguments builds the release version by default. *Please note that development builds have higher [idle power consumption](https://github.com/hardwario/lora-modem-abz/wiki/Power-Consumption) than release builds.*

 ## Installation
 Follow the steps outlined in this [wiki page](https://github.com/hardwario/lora-modem-abz/wiki/LoRa-Module-Firmware-Replacement) to replace the proprietary firmware in HARDWARIO's [LoRa Module](https://shop.hardwario.com/lora-module/) with the open firmware.